-We were staying at the Hyatt Regency in downtown Boston.
+We were staying at the Hyatt Regency in Downtown Boston.
 The hotel clerk recommended a restaurant called Legal Crossing.
 The restaurant was located directly across from Boston’s Paramount Theater.
 My son and I both ordered the Boston Clam Chowder as an appetizer.
 It was excellent.
 It was so good that we wondered if we had found the best Boston Clam Chowder on our first try.
 However, we had a week to continue our search and there should be no victory lap yet.
-The Legal Crossing restaurant was part of a chain of restaurants in the Boston area that go under the name Legal Seafood.
-They are great restaurants, but are a bit expensive.
-Most of the times, we found it very difficult to get a table.
+The Legal Crossing Restaurant was part of a chain of restaurants in the Boston area that go under the name Legal Seafood.
+They are great restaurants but are a bit expensive.
+Most of the time, we found it very difficult to get a table.
 We were turned away from these restaurants a few times during our stay which for the most part left a bad taste in our mouths.
 However, when we did get that one chance to eat at Legal Crossing we were very impressed with the food.
 The waitresses are much friendlier than the snooty hosts that seat people.

 We tried many other restaurants in the Boston area over the next few days and none of them compared to the clam chowder that we had eaten at Legal Crossing.
 However, on our fourth day in Boston, I got a call from my friend Walter in New York who had asked if I had eaten at a certain small restaurant over by the Boston Marriott Long Warf.
 Walter had been spending his summers in Boston for the past forty years and knew the city well.